COSIMA/cosima-recipes/paper/paper.md

 [cosima.org.au](https://cosima.org.au)) and Australia’s climate simulator (ACCESS-NRI;
 [access-nri.org.au](https://access-nri.org.au)) for making the ACCESS-OM2 and ACCESS-OM3 outputs
 and analysis tools available through the NCI.
-We further acknowledge funding from the Australian Research Council under the Centre of Excellence for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP160100073 and LP200100406, and the Discovery Project DP240101274.
+We further acknowledge funding from the Australian Research Council under the Centres of Excellence for Climate Extremes CE170100023 and for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP160100073 and LP200100406, and the Discovery Project DP240101274.

 # References